A discrete model for the apparent viscosity of polydisperse suspensions including maximum packing fraction: Development of a viscosity correlation for polydisperse suspensions

 \subsubsection{The Furnas model}

-The \Furnas model is based on the assumption that the state of maximum packing fraction is constructed successively from size classes with decreasing diameter.
+The \Furnas model estimates the highest possible value of the maximum packing fraction for a given number of size classes with large diameter ratios (cf. \abschnitt{sec:Assumptions}).
+It is based on the assumption that the state of maximum packing fraction is constructed successively from size classes with decreasing diameter.
 At first, the larger spheres fill the entire available suspension volume with the monodisperse maximum packing fraction~$\varphi_c$.
 So the total volume fraction is

 Subsequently, the remaining volume fraction~$(1-\varphi_c)$ is filled by the spheres with the next smaller diameter, also to a realizable part of~$\varphi_c$.
-So the additional volume fraction of small spheres~$\varphi_{T1}^i$ is given by
+So the additional volume fraction of small spheres~$\varphi_2^i$ is given by

-Generalizing these considerations to a number of~$k$ size classes, one finds
+Generalizing these considerations to a number of~$n$ size classes, one finds (\citet{1993b_Sudduth})

-According to~\cite{2010_Brouwers} this approach requires a minimal size ratio of~7 to~10 between consecutive size classes in order to avoid interactions between the packings of the individual size classes.
+In the \Furnas model the maximum packing fraction is calculated under the assumption that the size distribution allows that each size class fills the entire interstitial space to a fraction of~$\varphi_c$.
+This corresponds to a certain size distribution for a given number of size classes~\citet{1961_McGeary}.